Finacea is a prescription-only gel that is used to treat skin conditions such as rosacea and acne and usually has minimal side effects.

 Despite mentioning the possible side effects that may occur if you use the gel, it is worth noting that these are unusual, and you may not even suffer from any side effects at all.
 Even the most common side effects of Finacea have around a 1 in 10 chance of affecting the user, and more serious side effects are much, much rarer.

-To find out how real users have found Finacea, have a look at Trustpilot customer reviews over on our Finacea customer review page.
+To find out how real users have found Finacea, have a look at Trustpilot customer reviews over on our Finacea reviews page.

 However, if you aren’t getting on with Finacea, there are some alternative rosacea and acne treatments that you can try.